-Adoption challenges fall into 6 clear pillars.
-We call these The 6 Pillars of Digital Adoption.
-When considering the impact that an investment in Digital Technology will have on your business, and your users, you can use the 6 pillars to guide your change, communication, training and support strategy.
+Adoption challenges fall into six clear pillars.
+Here at AppLearn®, we call these The Six Pillars of Digital Adoption.
+When considering the impact that an investment in digital technology will have on your business and your users, you can use the six pillars to guide your change, communication, training and support strategy.

-I believe that if businesses use the 6 pillars to shape their strategic thinking, they are much more likely to plan for a strategy that leads to high-value Digital Transformation.
+I believe that if businesses use the six pillars to shape their strategic thinking, they are much more likely to plan for a strategy that leads to high-value digital transformation.

-There is no clearer view of the direct effect that adoption can have on Digital Transformation ROI than the well-publicized statistic from McKinsey that over 75% of transformation projects fail to deliver their intended ROI.
-The issue is that many times the software is blamed as the main culprit for poor adoption and subsequent deliver ROI.
+There is no clearer view of the direct effect that adoption can have on digital transformation ROI than the well-publicized statistic from McKinsey that over 75% of transformation projects fail to deliver their intended ROI.
+The issue is that often the software is regarded as being the main culprit for poor user adoption and subsequent poor ROI.

-I’m sure that software vendors are not completely innocent, especially when it comes to over-egging the ‘my software is so intuitive pudding.
-However, In my experience, many businesses have tried to replace internal technologies with other competitive products only to experience the exact same challenges.
-This demonstrates that software is not the only item in play and Digital Adoption extends beyond just software.
+In my experience, many businesses have tried to replace internal technologies with other competitive products only to experience the exact same challenges.
+This demonstrates that software is not the only item in play and digital adoption extends beyond just software.

 “Why am I doing HR’s job for them?
 A common theme that comes from a self-service cultural change.”

 Are you implementing a digital technology that will require people to ‘behave’ in a different way?
 This is often synonymous with transformations that require people to absorb new responsibility or accountability as part of a transformational change.
 It is also very common for processes that require human intervention such as recruitment or sales.
 In these examples, poor behavioral adoption can affect a persons ability to hire the right candidate or sell.